-Effective November 9, 2001, the School entered into a revised five-year Management Agreement (Agreement) with WHDL, which is an educational consulting and management company.
+Effective June 30, 2004, the School entered into a revised Management Agreement (Agreement) that renews yearly with WHDL, which is an educational consulting and management company.
 The Agreement's term coincides with the School's charter agreement and will renew for additional, successive one (1) year terms unless one party notifies the other party on or before the February 1st prior to the expiration of the then-current term of its intention to not renew the agreement.
 Substantially all functions of the School have been contracted to WHDL.
 WHDL is responsible and accountable to the School's Board of Directors for the administration and operation.
-The School is required to pay WHDL a monthly continuing fee of 97 percent of the School's "Qualified Gross Revenues", defined in the Agreement as, "...all revenues and income received by the School except for charitable contributions" and "WHDL shall receive 100 percent of any and all grants or funding of any kind generated by WHDL, and its affiliates beyond the regular per pupil state funding received by the School, subject to any terms and conditions attached to the grants, if any."
+The School is required to pay WHDL a monthly continuing fee of 97 percent of the School's "Qualified Gross Revenues", defined in the Agreement as, "...all revenues and income received by the School except for charitable contributions" and "WHDL shall receive 100 percent of any and all grants or funding of any kind generated by

+WHDL, and its affiliates beyond the regular per pupil state funding received by the School, subject to any terms and conditions attached to the grants, if any."
 The continuing fee is paid to WHDL based on the previous month's qualified gross revenues.
-The School had purchased service expenses for the year ended June 30, 2005 of \$17,154,625 of which \$968,843 was payable to WHDL June 30, 2005.
+The School had purchased service expenses for the year ended June 30, 2006 of \$17,571,177 of which \$561,952 was payable to WHDL June 30, 2006.